nandakola/aCloudManage/readme.md

 secret : '<clientSecret>'
 subscriptionId : '<subscriptionId>'
 ```
+service principle allows the app to  deploy or configure resources through Azure Resource Manager in Azure Stack, in our case we are trying to manipulate the state of the resource.

-Register with sendgrid and update the sendgridKey.
+To send emails form the function we need to Register with sendgrid and update the sendgridKey.
 ```
 sendgridKey : <sendgridKey>
 ```

-Update the VM info under serverSchedule in YML file(One object per insatnce).
+Now finally add the resources that you would like to controll using this fucntion, all parameters are mandatory.

 ```
 serverSchedule: